Apply to purchase a safe, affordable Cape Fear Habitat home.

 There must be a demonstrated need for adequate housing, which include one or more of the following:

-- Housing expenses greater than 30% of income
+- Housing expenses greater that 30% of income

-- Unable to get a home loan from any source
+- Unable to get a home loan from any other source

 Ability to Pay